JakobKlotz/landslides-db/README.md

 # Austrian Landslide Inventory

 This project aims to build the most comprehensive, open-source landslide data base for Austria.
+The data base encompasses different mass movement phenomena (see [Classifications](#classifications) for more info).

 By consolidating data from various national and international sources, we provide a PostGIS database that can be easily setup using Docker.

 > [!WARNING]
 > This project is under active development.
 The database schema and its records